Is car insurance mandatory in North Dakota?

 - $50,000 in total underinsured motorist bodily injury per accident

-Uninsured/underinsured motorist bodily injury coverage can pay for medical bills resulting from an accident with a driver who has no insurance or lacks sufficient coverage.
+Uninsured /underinsured motorist bodily injury coverage can pay for medical bills resulting from an accident with a driver who lacks insurance or sufficient coverage.

-Lastly, drivers in North Dakota must carry personal injury protection with the following minimum:
+Lastly, drivers in North Dakota must carry personal injury protection with a $30,000 per person minimum:

 Consider comprehensive and collision coverage

-If you lease or finance a car, most lenders will require you to carry comprehensive and collision coverage in order to protect your vehicle.
-But even if your car is paid off, they're still worth adding in the event that your vehicle is stolen or damaged in a covered incident.
+If you lease or finance a car, most lenders will require you to carry comprehensive and collision coverage to protect your vehicle.
+But even if your car is paid off, they may be worth adding if your vehicle is stolen or damaged in a covered incident.

 The safer you drive, the more you'll save.
 Snapshot® from Progressive personalizes your rate based on your driving habits.
 Learn more about Snapshot.